 Prior to founding Tycko & Zavareei LLP in 2002, Mr. Tycko was with Gibson, Dunn & Crutcher LLP, one of the nation’s top law firms.
 He received his law degree in 1992 from Columbia University Law School, where he was a Stone Scholar, and earned a B.A. degree, with honors, in 1989 from The Johns Hopkins University.
 After graduating from law school, Mr. Tycko served for two years as law clerk to Judge Alexander Harvey, II, of the United States District Court for the District of Maryland.

 In addition to his private practice, Mr. Tycko is an active participant in other law-related activities.
 Mr. Tycko has taught as an Adjunct Professor at the George Washington University Law School.
 He serves as a certified arbitrator for FINRA, the Financial Industry Regulatory Authority.
-He is a current member of the Rules of Professional Conduct Review Committee of the District of Columbia Bar.
-And he is a member of The Counsellors, a society comprised of select members of the District of Columbia bench and bar.
+He is a former member and chairperson of the Rules of Professional Conduct Review Committee of the District of Columbia Bar, and he is a member of The Counsellors, a society comprised of select members of the District of Columbia bench and bar.

 In addition, Mr. Tycko has handled many pro bono cases in the area of human rights law, including representation of political refugees seeking asylum, and preparation of amicus briefs on behalf of the Lawyers Committee for Human Rights (now known as Human Rights First) and other organizations and individuals in various appellate matters, including matters before the Supreme Court.

 Mr. Tycko is admitted to practice before the courts of the District of Columbia, Maryland and New York, as well as before numerous federal courts, including the Supreme Court, the Circuit Courts for the D.C.
-Circuit, Third Circuit, Fourth Circuit, Seventh Circuit, Ninth Circuit and Federal Circuit, the District Courts for the District of Columbia and District of Maryland, the Northern District of New York, the Western District of New York, and the Court of Federal Claims.
+Circuit, Third Circuit, Fourth Circuit, Seventh Circuit, Ninth Circuit and Federal Circuit, the District Courts for the District of Columbia and District of Maryland, the Southern District of New York, the Northern District of New York, the Western District of New York, and the Court of Federal Claims.

 The purpose of this form is to provide basic information that our law firm will use to evaluate your potential qui tam case.
 We will treat all information you provide through this form as privileged and confidential.
 If you have any concerns about providing your information through this website, please feel free to call our Washington, D.C. office at (202) 973-0900 to provide your information by telephone, or send your information to our office at 1828 L Street, N.W., Suite 808, Washington, D.C.
 20036.